HSwMS Najaden (1897)

 HSwMS Najaden is a Swedish Navy training ship launched in 1897, previously preserved as a museum ship in Halmstad and moored on the river Nissan by Halmstad Castle, since July 2014 in Fredrikstad, Norway.

 The three-masted, wooden hulled sailing ship was constructed at the Royal Naval Shipyard in Karlskrona in 1897 and served in the Swedish Navy as a sail training ship until 1938.

 In 1946 she was taken over by the city of Halmstad and completely restored.
 She now serves as a museum ship and is in the care of the Association of the Friends of Najaden (Föreningen Najadens Vänner).

-Najaden passed into Norwegian ownership Friday, 4 July 2014.
-A brief ceremony led by city council's chairman, Conservative Ann-Charlotte Westlund was held in front of Najaden in central Halmstad.
-At that time about 200 protesters demonstrated against the sale of the ship to Norway.
+Najaden passed into Norwegian ownership on Friday, 4 July 2014.
+A brief ceremony led by the city council's chairman, Conservative Ann-Charlotte Westlund was held in front of Najaden in central Halmstad.
+At that time, about 200 protesters demonstrated against the sale of the ship to Norway.

 On Saturday, 5 July 2014, Najaden was towed from Halmstad to its new home port in Fredrikstad, Norway.

 The sail training ship af Chapman was a contemporary of Najaden in Swedish Navy service.